learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 upcoming lessons, but it is a critical concept to consider.

 With the intent of constructing an API, we always want to be thinking about data.
+The purpose of an API is to be an accessible _interface_, in our case, to a JavaScript frontend, so we want to always be thoughtful in how we structure data and how that data will be utilized.

-Well structured API data can _make your frontend code simpler_.
+Well structured API data can make frontend code simpler.
 Poorly structured API data can lead to complicated nests of JavaScript enumerables.

 ## Conclusion